hemalvarambhia/vending_machine/README.md

 - a change dispenser;
 - a display to show the user any instructions.

-No edge cases have been considered in solving this problem beyond the any specified in the functional requirements.
+No edge cases have been considered in solving this problem beyond any specified in the functional requirements.
 Nevertheless, edge cases have been identified and listed as pending tests and would be the topic of a conversation with the manufacterer of the vending machine.